 If you need help determining your child’s foot size (length and shape), I suggest that you use this awesome free resource that I created.

 Orthotics for Snow Boots – What a Difference an Orthotic Makes!

-Not all orthotics are going to be able to fit inside this snow boot.
-The key is to find an orthotic that provides good support but that doesn’t take a look of room inside the boots.
+Not all orthotics are going to be able to fit inside the snow boots that I recommended.
+The key is to find an orthotic that provides good support but that doesn’t take a lot of room inside the boots.

-I have found one particular orthotic that provides good arch support and comes with a built-in heel cup that will help treat some of the most common children’s foot conditions such as flat feet, overpronation, rolled ankles, and low muscle tone.
+I have found two particular insoles/orthotics that provide good arch support and come with a built-in heel cup that helps treat some of the most common children’s foot conditions such as flat feet, overpronation, rolled ankles, and low muscle tone.

 I always recommend parents to be proactive and don’t take the “wait and see approach” when it comes to treating their children’s foot conditions.
 Something so simple such as providing your child with the correct pair of shoes and orthotics will prevent foot and leg pain as well as future lower back problems.